Swift

-• consuming: take the value so the caller cannot keep using it
+borrowing - take a value temporarily consuming - take the value so the original owner cannot keep using it

 }